Great Easy Hikes Near Gatlinburg in the Smokies

-- Riverview Quiet Walkway — 0.4 mile path that is flat and level.
-Features wild flowers in the spring and follows a historic road bed.
+- Riverview Quiet Walkway — a 0.4-mile path that is flat and level.
+Features wildflowers in the spring and follows a historic roadbed.

-- Balsam Point — 0.3 mile walk down to a peaceful spot by the river complete with a bench for sitting.
+- Balsam Point — 0.3 miles walk down to a peaceful spot by the river complete with a bench for sitting.

 There are also several quiet walkways between Gatlinburg and Elkmont:

-- Hickory Flats — 0.1 mile walkway to a flat clearing for a cemetery.
-Several families used this area as a cemetery and a few headstones date to 19th century.
+- Hickory Flats — 0.1-mile walkway to a flat clearing for a cemetery.
+Several families used this area as a cemetery and a few headstones date to the 19th century.

 When many other trails in the Smokies are crowded and filled with loud hikers, these peaceful, secluded walkways keep you away from the crowds.